schm1d/AwesomeArchLinux/README.md

 To run the base scripts on your target machine, all you need to do is:

 1. Have both **archinstall.sh** and **chroot.sh** on the same directory.
-2. Edit the variables on both files: your target disk, username, hostname...
+2. Edit the variables on **archinstall.sh**: your target disk, username, hostname...
 3. chmod +x **archinstall.sh** and **chroot.sh**
 4. Then run **archinstall.sh** like so: `./archinstall.sh`